ged-odoo/blockdom/README.md

 # blockdom

-_Probably the fastest virtual dom library in the world_
+_Probably the fastest virtual dom library in the world!_

 IMPORTANT: `blockdom` is just a proof of concept and a place to experiment some ideas.
 This is not intended to be used in a real application, no real support will be given!
 However, it is